ReproNim/reproflow-data-sync/code/README.md

   - `qrinfo_id` - optional, specifies related QR code ID from sessions's `dump_qrinfo.jsonl` file when exits.
 - `dump_qrinfo.jsonl` JSONL with `QrRecord` items corresponding to QR codes logs.
 Datetime information extracted from `isotime_start` field (where this frame first appeared in captured video).
 - `dump_reproevents.jsonl` JSONL with `ReproeventsRecord` items corresponding to reproevents logs.
 Datetime information extracted from `client_time_iso` column in CVS file, and entire row is converted to JSON object `data` field.
+  - `duration` - duration in seconds till the next event in related swimlane clocks.
+  - `state_duration` - duration in seconds till the next event when state will be changed to 0.
 - `dump_marks.jsonl` JSONL with `MarkRecord` items corresponding to global events used to synchronize all swimlanes and clocks.
 - `dump_tmap.jsonl` JSONL with `TMapRecord` items specifying datetime mapping information between different clocks based on information and statistics extracted from the current session.